Elam was an ancient kingdom of Asia, situated

 time of the early European Iron Age.
 The cross

-guard and tang of the spear are cast in one
+guard and tang of the sword are cast in one

 piece with the blade.
 The hilt would have been